Three Ways a Mortgage Refinance Can Change Your Life

 Refinancing can also help you pay your mortgage off before you retire, and could even help you retire sooner.

 Michael Manago, senior loan officer at Bank of Hawaii, recently helped one of his customers save money on interest, making it easier to retire early.
 During a consultation, Manago noticed that mortgage interest rates were a couple of percentage points lower than the one on a customer’s original mortgage.
 The customer was comfortable with their monthly payment and had 20 years remaining on their original loan.

 By refinancing at the same term (20 years) and a lower rate, the customer was able to save $500 a month.
 Manago recommended the customer continue with their original monthly payment amount, which effectively contributed that $500 to their loan principal each month and allowed the client to pay off their mortgage sooner and pay less in interest.

 From freeing up money to helping you retire sooner, refinancing a mortgage can help you meet other financial goals more easily.
-Just crunch the numbers to make sure a refinance makes sense for you and your goals.
+Just crunch the numbers with a mortgage calculator or speak with a mortgage expert to make sure a refinance makes sense for you and your goals.

 Amanda Abella is a writer and Amazon bestselling author of Make Money Your Honey.
 She specializes in millennials, personal finance, credit cards, debt, student loans, budgets, investing and business.

 You're about to exit BOH.com

 Links to other sites are provided as a service to you by Bank of Hawaii.
 These other sites are neither owned nor maintained by Bank of Hawaii.
 Bank of Hawaii shall not be responsible for the content and/or accuracy of any information contained in these other sites or for the personal or credit card information you provide to these sites.